 Couples sometimes ask about savings that occurred before the marriage.
-This is separate property and remains with the person who earned it.
+This is a separate property and remains with the person who earned it.

 Types of Retirement Benefits